1nekomata/android-kernel-build-scripts/README.md

 Used as a sorts of Wrapper to compile a kernel with clang.
 Needs to be put inside the Kernel source tree.
-Only works properly after `setup-toolchains.sh` has been ran
+Only works properly after `setup-toolchains.sh` has been ran.

 # setup-toolchains.sh